Primary

 Angle your body slightly so your working arm sits centered on the pad.
 Your free hand can rest on top of the preacher bench for stability or assist the working arm through sticking points on the final reps.

-Want Single Arm Dumbbell Preacher Curl in your program?
+See where Single Arm Dumbbell Preacher Curl fits in your weekly plan

 Sit at preacher bench holding one dumbbell.